Certificate of Sponsorship (COS)

 Workforce Planning

-• Integrate CoS requirements into recruitment strategies
+• CoS in recruitment strategy

-• Consider timing implications when planning international hiring
+• Timing implications when hiring internationally

 Risk Management

-• Develop contingency plans for CoS allocation shortfalls
+• Contingency plans for CoS allocation shortfalls

-• Consider professional legal support for complex cases
+• Pprofessional legal support for complex cases

 Cost Management

-• Budget accurately for all sponsorship-related costs
+• Budget for all sponsorship costs

-• Track spending against CoS usage and business outcomes
+• Track COS spend against business outcomes

-• Evaluate return on investment for sponsored positions
+• ROI on sponsored positions

 Future Developments and Changes